-Exhibit Number Description 3.1† Certificate of Limited Partnership of USA Compression Partners, LP 3.2† Form of First Amended and Restated Agreement of Limited Partnership of USA Compression Partners, LP 3.3† Certificate of Formation of USA Compression GP, LLC 3.4† Second Amended and Restated Limited Liability Company Agreement of USA Compression GP, LLC 5.1 Form of Opinion of Latham & Watkins LLP as to the legality of the securities being registered 8.1 Opinion of Latham & Watkins LLP relating to tax matters 10.1†# Third Amended and Restated Credit Agreement 10.2† First Amendment to Third Amended and Restated Credit Agreement 10.3† Second Amendment to Third Amended and Restated Credit Agreement 10.4† Form of Long Term Incentive Plan of USA Compression Partners, LP 10.5† Employment Agreement, dated December 23, 2010, between USA Compression Partners, LLC and Eric D. Long 10.6† Employment Agreement, dated December 23, 2010, between USA Compression Partners, LLC and Joseph C. Tusa, Jr. 10.7† Employment Agreement, dated December 23, 2010, between USA Compression Partners, LLC and David A. Smith 10.8† Third Amendment to Third Amended and Restated Credit Agreement 10.9† Fourth Amended and Restated Credit Agreement 10.10† First Amendment to Fourth Amended and Restated Credit Agreement 10.11† Services Agreement, dated effective January 1, 2013, by and among USA Compression Partners, LP, USA Compression GP, LLC and USA Compression Management Services, LLC 21.1† List of subsidiaries of USA Compression Partners, LP 23.1 Consent of KPMG LLP 23.2 Consent of Latham & Watkins LLP (contained in Exhibit 5.1) 23.3 Consent of Latham & Watkins LLP (contained in Exhibit 8.1) 24.1 Powers of Attorney (included on the signature page) 99.1 Consent of Director Nominee, Robert F. End
+Exhibit Number Description 3.1† Certificate of Limited Partnership of USA Compression Partners, LP 3.2† Form of First Amended and Restated Agreement of Limited Partnership of USA Compression Partners, LP 3.3† Certificate of Formation of USA Compression GP, LLC 3.4† Second Amended and Restated Limited Liability Company Agreement of USA Compression GP, LLC 5.1 Form of Opinion of Latham & Watkins LLP as to the legality of the securities being registered 8.1 Opinion of Latham & Watkins LLP relating to tax matters 10.1†# Third Amended and Restated Credit Agreement 10.2† First Amendment to Third Amended and Restated Credit Agreement 10.3† Second Amendment to Third Amended and Restated Credit Agreement 10.4† Form of Long Term Incentive Plan of USA Compression Partners, LP 10.5† Employment Agreement, dated December 23, 2010, between USA Compression Partners, LLC and Eric D. Long 10.6† Employment Agreement, dated December 23, 2010, between USA Compression Partners, LLC and Joseph C. Tusa, Jr. 10.7† Employment Agreement, dated December 23, 2010, between USA Compression Partners, LLC and David A. Smith 10.8† Third Amendment to Third Amended and Restated Credit Agreement 10.9† Fourth Amended and Restated Credit Agreement 10.10 Form of Services Agreement 21.1† List of subsidiaries of USA Compression Partners, LP 23.1 Consent of KPMG LLP 23.2 Consent of Latham & Watkins LLP (contained in Exhibit 5.1) 23.3 Consent of Latham & Watkins LLP (contained in Exhibit 8.1) 24.1 Powers of Attorney (included on the signature page) 99.1 Consent of Director Nominee, Robert F. End

-+ Incorporated by reference to the same numbered exhibit to the Registrant's Registration Statement on Form S-1, File No. 333-174803.
+- \\ Previously filed. - Incorporated by reference to the same numbered exhibit to the Registrant's Registration Statement on Form S-1, File No. 333-174803. - # Certain portions have been omitted pursuant to a confidential treatment request.
+Omitted information has been separately filed with the Securities and Exchange Commission.

-\\ Previously filed.
+\ To be filed by amendment.